- Health Equity Home

 Masks can make communication very hard for people who are deaf or hard of hearing.
 However, masks can help decrease the spread of COVID-19.

-People may remove their masks when asked to do so by someone who is deaf or hard of hearing, if they can keep a safe social distance of 6 feet.
+People may remove their masks when asked to do so by someone who is deaf or hard of hearing if they can keep a safe social distance of 6 feet.
 A clear mask or plastic face shield can be worn so the face can be seen.
-Shields wrap around the sides of the face and cover the forehead to below the chin.
 People may also use speech-to-text apps, or write notes on paper or mobile devices.

 I am unable to wear a mask.
 What should I do?

 Wearing a mask can help slow the spread of COVID-19.
-However, some people cannot wear masks for medical and physical reasons.
+However, for medical and physical reasons, some people cannot wear masks.
 People who are unable to wear a mask may be able to wear a face shield instead.

 If you cannot wear a mask or a face shield, try to stay away from places where you cannot keep at least 6 feet away from others.